 - Applicants notified: Monday, March 16, 2020

-Applications are now being accepted for Duke Learning Innovation’s Active Learning Faculty Fellowship, running from Summer to Fall 2019.
-Participating faculty are eligible to receive a total of $1,100 deposited to a Duke University research account when they complete the four parts of the program.
+Applications are now being accepted for Duke Learning Innovation’s Active Learning Faculty Fellowship, running from Summer to Fall 2020.
+Participating faculty are eligible to receive up to a total of $1,100 deposited to a Duke University research account when they complete the four parts of the program.